Bible: Religious significance

 The Christian religion and its sacred book are connected and influence one another, but the significance of the written text has varied throughout history.
 For Christianity, holiness did not reside in the written text, or in any particular language, it resided in the Christ the text witnessed to.
-David M. Carr writes that this gave early Christianity a more 'flexible' view of the written texts.
+Old Testament scholar David M. Carr writes that this gave early Christianity a more 'flexible' view of the written texts.
 Wilfred Cantwell Smith points out that "in the Islamic system, the Quran fulfills a function comparable to the role... played by the person of Jesus Christ, while a closer counterpart to Christian scriptures are the Islamic Hadith 'Traditions'."
 For centuries the written text had less significance than the will of the church as represented by the Pope, since the church saw the text as having been created by the church.
 One cause of the Reformation was the perceived need to reorient Christianity around its early text as authoritative.
 Some Protestant churches still focus on the idea of sola scriptura, which sees scripture as the only legitimate religious authority.
 Some denominations today support the use of the Bible as the only infallible source of Christian teaching.
 Others, though, advance the concept of prima scriptura in contrast, meaning scripture primarily or scripture mainly.

-In the twenty-first century, attitudes towards the significance of the Bible continue to differ.
+In the 21st century, attitudes towards the significance of the Bible continue to differ.
 Roman Catholics, High Church Anglicans, Methodists and Eastern Orthodox Christians stress the harmony and importance of both the Bible and sacred tradition in combination.
 United Methodists see Scripture as the major factor in Christian doctrine, but they also emphasize the importance of tradition, experience, and reason.
 Lutherans teach that the Bible is the sole source for Christian doctrine.
-Muslims view the Bible as reflecting the true unfolding revelation from God; but revelation which had been corrupted or distorted (in Arabic: tahrif), and therefore necessitated correction by giving the Quran to the Islamic prophet Muhammad.
+Muslims view the Bible as an original revelation from God; but the Jews and the Christians corrupted it through falsification and alteration (Taḥrīf), and therefore the Quran is revealed by God to the Islamic prophet Muhammad.
 The Rastafari view the Bible as essential to their religion, while the Unitarian Universalists view it as "one of many important religious texts".